Healing Arts Program

 Since 2014, University Health has opened numerous new clinics and renovated older clinics with artwork in our Medical Center campus and Horizon and Rio Towers at University Hospital.
 The Robert.
 L.M.
 Hilliard Center opened in January 2018.
 The artwork is an important standard and the continuation of quality continues throughout all of our renovated or new built environments.

-Within the new Women’s and Children’s Hospital, which will open in 2023, we are preparing artwork to be integrated into the three-phase system.
+Within the Women’s and Children’s Hospital, we are preparing artwork to be integrated into the three-phase system.
 We plan to include the work of hundreds of artists and small businesses for this project.
 We are focused on the needs of children and women to create a place of discovery, hope, calm and regeneration.

 2020 University Health Art Women’s and Children‘s Art Committee